 Grayson continues to move forward to achieve each of the goals of the recommendations.
+A majority of the plans have been implemented.
+Moving forward, a large portion will be analyzing results from operational activities, focusing on areas that can be approved or alterations made to as efficient of results as possible.
 Each recommendation below contains a status update in regards to achievements realized in addressing the recommendations based on the selected implementation plan.
-While some recommendations may been achieved in a slightly different matter than was first envisioned, it does not affect the commitment towards each of these recommendations by Grayson.
+While some recommendations may have been achieved in a slightly different matter than was first envisioned, it does not affect the commitment towards each of these recommendations by Grayson.